Raul17R/Raul17R/README.md

 # 💫 About Me:
-🔭 I’m currently working on my solo project HOME-UP<br>🌱 I’m currently learning about C# and working on CS50<br>💬 Ask me about my App HOME-UP and my experience and Prime Digital Academy<br>
+🔭 I’m currently working on my solo project HOME-UP<br>🌱 I’m currently learning about C# and working on CS50<br>💬 Ask me about my App HOME-UP and my experience at Prime Digital Academy<br>

 ## 🌐 Socials: